Open Data Hub logo

 Verification

-• The updated data connection is displayed on the Data connections tab for the project.
+• The updated connection is displayed on the Connections tab for the project.

 • You can access your S3 data source using environment variables in the connected workbench.